RiverReports logo

 • Dry fly: Decent action at dusk during summer.
 Use larger attractor patterns fished blindly in surface chop.

-Seasonal timing: Beardslee spawn in late winter and early spring in only one area - the Lyre River near the lake's outlet.
+Seasonal timing: Beardslee spawn in late winter and early spring in tributary streams such as Barnes Creek.
 Early season before water warms offers the best shot at big fish in accessible depths.

 Practical notes: